omertascioglu/Datathon2023/README.md

 Accuracy is a metric that measures how successfully a model can predict real-world data.
 It is calculated as the ratio of the number of correctly classified samples to the total number of samples.

-I gained with %96.141 public %95.020 private scores in kaggle

 # Dataset Description
 File Descriptions